Manbij: Modern era

 Manbij's ruins are extensive but mostly belong to the later period of its history.
 Most of the monuments of Manbij are gone, because it is a strategically important place at a group of crossroads, unlike Cyrrhus whose bishop was under Manbij.
 Henry Maundrell who visited Mambij in 1699 noticed a rock with large busts of a male and a female with two eagles below them.
 Another rock had three figures sculpted in low relief.
 Volney who visited the place in 18th century mentioned that no remains of Atargatis' temple existed.
 Alexander Drummond noticed walls of a square building which he said was Atargatis' temple and also a base in the building which he identified as an altar.

 Travellers in the 19th century had recorded some of its ancient remains, but now almost all of them, including Atargatis' temple, its sacred lake, colonnades, Roman baths, Roman theatres, walls and churches built by the Byzantine Empire as well as madrassas built in the medieval era, have been destroyed.
 The sacred lake of Atargatis has disappeared and has been converted into a football field.
 Only a part of the wall that enclosed the lake has survived but no ruins of Atargatis' temple remains.
 Some ancient Roman military stele also exist.
 Ruins of the southern wall that enclosed Atargatis' temple still survive.
 The walls of the city still exist but have been plundered.

 The Ottoman government resettled the area with Circassian refugees from the Russo-Turkish War in 1878.
 As of 1911, its 1,500 inhabitants were all Circassians.
 Armenian refugees settled in Manbij during the Armenian genocide.
-In autumn 1915 Djemal Pasha ordered an establishment of a camp for about 1000 families of the Armenian Clergy.
+In autumn 1915 Djemal Pasha ordered the establishment of a camp for about 1000 families of the Armenian Clergy.
 In January and February 1916 the sub prefect of Manbij ordered the camp to be cleared and the Armenians to be deported to Meskene.
 The destruction of pre-modern Manbij has been attributed to its resettlement by Circassians and Armenians.